-What: This year, we reconstructed both units of Field 37, and both fields have new potholes and islands.
+What: Last year, we reconstructed both units of Field 37, adding potholes and islands.

 Where: Field 69

-What: This year, we combined most of the field’s two units to create a 62-acre wetland and filled in the deep areas to create ideal feeding conditions.
-We also added an 8-acre brood pond that will ultimately provide an excellent wood duck roost.
+What: Last year, we combined most of the field’s two units to create a 62-acre wetland and filled in the deep areas to create ideal feeding conditions.
+We also added a brood pond.

 Where: Field 86

-What: This year, we renovated this field, adding a new swale system, pothole and island to the designated brood pond, and leveled uplands within two 10.5-acre units that will be used for food plots in the future.
-Seeding may take place this fall.
+What: Last year, we renovated this field, adding a new swale system, pothole and island, and leveled uplands within two units for food plots.

-What: This year, we removed deep and inconsistent areas, creating new potholes surrounding the blinds.
+What: Last year, we removed deep and inconsistent areas, creating new potholes surrounding the blinds.

 YOLO BYPASS WILDLIFE AREA

-What: This year, we’re removing levees and relocating them for optimal water depth, which should help the hunting.
+What: Last year, we did a complete enhancement of this unit, including removing levees and relocating them for optimal water depth.

 GRIZZLY ISLAND WILDLIFE AREA